Overview

 sufficient statistics.

-requires that both its neighbors inherit from TensorVar
+requires that both its neighbors inherit from TensorVar.
+It then

 tensor values of its two neighbors.